airbytehq/airbyte/docs/connector-development/config-based/low-code-cdk-overview.md

 ## Configuring the YAML file

-The low-code framework involves editing a boilerplate YAML file.
+The low-code framework involves editing the Connector Manifest a boilerplate YAML file.
 The general structure of the YAML file is as follows:

 ```
 version: "0.1.0"